jewettaij/visfd/doc/doc_combine_mrc.md

 **combine_mrc** is a program for combining two volumetric images (i.e. tomograms, both of identical size) into one image/tomogram, using a combination of addition, multiplication, and thresholding operations.
 These features can be used perform binary operations between two images which are similar to "**and**" and "**or**" operations.  ("**not**" operations are also possible.
 See below.)
 As with the "filter_mrc" program, you can also use the "-mask" argument to restrict the operation to certain voxels from the image.
 *(A detailed description of the threshold and rescaling functions used in this step are provided at the end of the the "doc_filter_mrc.md" file.)*

-### -rescale

-If you use the **-rescale** argument, then image voxel intensities will be shifted and rescaled so that the minimum and maximum voxel intensities are 0 and 1.
-This will be done for both the input images and well as the output image.

-### Clipping the output range
-*Note:*  After adding or multiplying the voxel brightnesses, the brightness of each resulting voxel is automatically clipped between 0 and 1, *before* saving the result to a file.
-(In other words, the resulting brightnesses below 0 are replaced with 0, and the resulting brightnesses above 1 are replaced with 1.
-*Perhaps I will provide a more general way to rescale and clip the output brightnesses later...*)

 ### combine_mrc examples: